Selling Your House at a Loss: Consider These Options When Your Home Turns into a Financial Burden

 According to IRS rules, you can’t claim a capital loss against personal property, including a primary residence, on your tax return.
 (Loss to business property is a different story.)

-And converting your home to an investment property probably won’t benefit you.
+Converting your home to an investment property probably won’t benefit you.
 That’s often because the IRS values the home based on the date you convert your home for business or investment use, not the date of the original purchase.
 For illustration, take a look at the following scenarios.

 Scenario 1: Morgan buys a home for $350,000.
 Due to financial hardship, she sells her home during a real estate market dip two years later for $320,000.
 Because her home was also her primary residence, Morgan doesn’t qualify for a capital loss tax deduction.

 In this situation, Alex would likely be able to deduct a capital loss on the rental property, but it would come with some caveats.
 First, Alex would need to calculate the loss based on the home’s fair market value when she turned the home into an investment property, or $325,000.
-Per IRS tax code, she can generally deduct up to $3,000 of capital loss per tax year (and carry over additional losses to future tax years).
+Per the IRS tax code, she can generally deduct up to $3,000 of capital loss per tax year (and carry over additional losses to future tax years).
 In this situation, Alex can deduct a $3,000 capital loss from her income tax return, not the $78,000 loss from the home’s original purchase price when the home was her primary residence.

 It’s always best to consult a tax professional to see what options (and deductions) may be available to you in your given circumstances.